polterguy/hyperbuild/README.md

 However, the default web.config file, should not in general contain any sensitive data, since it relies upon MySQL installed, with an empty root password, and no network drivers installed.
 In general, including the web.config file shouldn't be a problem, unless you've got some customisations of your system, which is outside of the scope of Hyperbuild.

+When you have created your _"binaries.zip"_ release file, you can use the [following script](https://github.com/polterguy/phosphorusfive/blob/master/install.sh) as a template for installing your zip file on Linux/Ubuntu servers.

 ### Additional modules